Privatising Channel 4: What could new ownership mean and who might buy it?

 What could be the advantages of selling C4 off?

-The independent producers who make programmes for Channel 4 normally make money when shows are sold to streaming services, or to broadcasters in other countries.
+The independent producers who make programmes for Channel 4 can make money when shows are sold to streaming services, or to broadcasters in other countries.

 A privatised Channel 4 could make more money from those rights, and also make programmes itself.
 What's more, it could earn money by making shows for other broadcasters around the world - as BBC Studios and ITV Studios do.